BDC Hamburger Icon

 A smart helmet combines the traditional safety structure of a hard hat with cutting-edge technology to create a safer helmet that’s brimming with features to boost productivity, efficiency and effectiveness.

-Smart technology has never been well suited to job site conditions with dust, debris and other hazards that quickly destroy many consumer-grade products.
-You wouldn’t expect your shiny new Apple Watch to fare well at a construction site, would you?
-But the smart helmet already has superior strength and construction and protects not only your head but also the smart technology inside the device.
-This advanced wearable tech has robust sensors and augmented-reality features designed to increase safety and productivity.
+Smart technology usually is not well suited to jobsite conditions, since dust, debris and other hazards can quickly destroy many consumer-grade products.
+But the smart helmet already has superior strength and construction, and it protects not only your head but also the smart technology inside the device.
+This advanced wearable tech has robust sensors and augmented-reality (AR) features designed to increase safety and productivity.

 What is a smart helmet?